MasterJhimmy/Sega-Genesis-to-JAMMA-controller-adapter/README.md

 # Sega Genesis/Mega Drive to JAMMA Controller Adapter

-**WARNNING:** Check the compatibility of your hardware, I'm not responsible for any damage caused to your equipment.
+**WARNING:** Check the compatibility of your hardware, I'm not responsible for any damage caused to your equipment.

 Simple use of jonthysell's "SegaController" library, allowing the use of Sega Genesis/Mega Drive 6-Button controllers on JAMMA  hardware.